icod/Transliterate/README.md

 # Transliterate

-A Mac OS X Service to convert Cyrillic to Latin characters in selected text.
+A macOS Service to convert Cyrillic to Latin characters in selected text.

 ## How to install